ivandfx/DFXWinTweaks/README.md

 DFX Tweaker is a small and versatile tool designed to get system information and tweak your OS beyond what Microsoft allows you.
 As development progresses, new features will be added.

-DFX Tweaker .NET has been cancelled.
-Main development will return soon.
-Sorry for the confusion.

 |Current|Release|Status|Released|
 |---|---|---|---|
 |**Latest version**|Version 1.11.2|ESR|December 15, 2022